 Avid skiers and snowboarders expect flawless craftsmanship of their equipment; not because they’re spending thousands, but they’ll be reaching high velocities.
 This means that poorly constructed foot straps may cause multiple fractures or serious brain injury when slalom skiing.
 Or, weak snowboards could break when competitors are doing tricks.

-Those with little experience participating in sports expect their trainers to know the sport their teaching.
+Those with little experience of participating in sports expect their trainers to know the sport of their teaching.
 When training is complete, inexperienced participants should be able to perform a particular sport without accommodation.
 So, when training fails, the serious personal injury one receives falls into the hands of the teacher who misguided them.

 Our Salt Lake City sports injury attorney fights manufacturers of sporting equipment, seeking maximum statutory damages for placing products into mainstream retail not safe for human use.
-The Jardine Law Offices will also hold sports trainers accountable for their misguided instruction, even filing claims against their insurer if they’re bonded.
+The Jardine Law Offices P.C. will also hold sports trainers accountable for their misguided instruction, even filing claims against their insurer if they’re bonded.

-You shouldn’t feel apprehensive about practicing sports, or competitively participating.
+You shouldn’t feel apprehensive about practicing sports or competitively participating.
 People who actively participate in sporting events shouldn’t second-guess their sporting equipment, or trainers.
 It’s unfortunate that so many cases in Utah courts could’ve been avoided with better training, and better quality control of equipment.